input-output-hk/cardano-sl/docs/delegation_design_spec.md

 in a running state, in a `foldl` style.
 This is a useful design property to retain.

+## Design Goals

+### No Special Wallet for Stake Pool Operators

+If possible, we would like to avoid a situation where stake pool operators were required from using a special kind of wallet.
+Apart from registering their pool and running their own nodes, they should be able to just use the same wallet as anyone else, without any additional or restricted features.

+We expect that following this design goal will lead to less engineering effort, better maintainability, and a better user experience for stake pool operators.

 # User Stories

 ## Basic Delegation User Stories